MohdDanish024/Discord-clone/README.md

-# Discord-clone it is discord clone only front-end using HTML, TailwindCss.
+ it is discord clone only front-end using HTML, TailwindCss.